 work around that as discussed in section 13.8.

-The expression between brackets of operator new[]
+The expression between brackets of operator new[] represents the

 number of elements of the array to allocate.
 The C++ standard allows